christopherkriens/boids/README.md

 ```

 ## Performance
 Because each boid needs to iterate over the entire group, this runs in quadratic time _O(n²)_.
-As a benchmark, the iPhone 6S can maintain 60fps when simulating up to 100 boids.
+As a benchmark, the iPhone X can maintain 60fps when simulating up to 150 boids.

 ## Source Versioning
-* Xcode 9.1
+* Xcode 9.2
 * iOS SDK 11.2
 * Swift 4